TheCacophonyProject/docs/pages/01.home/release-notes/item.md

 This article documents the major changes for the Cacophony Project's software updates each week.
 The latest updates are at the top of the article.

+## Week of 22 July 2019

+### cacophony-api

+- Archive legacy recording tags when reprocessing recordings for track based tagging

+### management-interface

+- New "About" screen which shows installed package versions

 ## Week of 15 July 2019

 ### audiobait